-- Within CAP, the proposal initially will be deliberated on by a subcommittee, most typically the Undergraduate Council or Graduate Council (depending on the level of the program being considered).
-The subcommittee may elect to invite the proposing parties to attend a meeting at which the proposal is discussed.
+- The subcommittee may elect to invite the proposing parties to attend a meeting at which the preliminary/full proposal is discussed.
 The subcommittee will then make a recommendation to CAP.
-At a meeting to which the proposing parties will be invited, CAP will deliberate and vote on the proposal.
+At a meeting to which the proposing parties will be invited, CAP will deliberate and vote on the Concept Paper or proposal.
 At both the subcommittee and full committee levels, requests may be made to the proposing parties for changes to be made to the proposal.

-- The chair of CAP will notify the Vice Provost and the Associate Provost for Institutional Effectiveness in writing of the recommendation of CAP.
+- The chair of CAP will notify the APIE in writing of the recommendation of CAP.

 - Upon receipt at the System Office, a new program proposal will be posted on the web for information and institutional feedback.
 The system office review is based on the criteria for evaluation.
 The Office of Academic Programs will also consult the appropriate Regents Advisory Committee (disciplinary committee) for additional review of the curriculum.
-The program review staff will make a recommendation regarding acceptance of the proposal to the University System Chief Academic Officer & Executive Vice Chancellor.
+The program review staff will make a recommendation regarding acceptance of the proposal to the University System Chief Academic Officer and Executive Vice Chancellor.

 - As part of the process for reviewing proposals, the Office of Academic Programs will disseminate to all University System of Georgia institutions, on a regular basis, a list of program proposals under consideration, and will invite interested parties to request a copy of proposals for review and comment.
 Information received through this process will be considered in evaluating proposed programs.